M4URIC3-afk/Job_Offer_Scraping/Readme.md

 ## Limitations

 - I needed to use selenium to access a browser and scroll through the page.
-Since I use Firefox, this is the browser I've used.
-I haven't written the code to try using other browsers when not working.
-In short, it requires Firefox to work.
+Since I used it, I choose to go with Firebox.
+I haven't written the code to support other browsers.
+In short, it requires Firefox in order to run this script.
 - After scrolling, Linkedin first page of results include around 150 offers.
-Since that was enough for my purpose, I'm only using the first page of results.
+Since that was enough for my purpose, I'm only using those.
 - The Scraping job offers code snippet is a bit ugly for different reasons.
 Some requests were returning 429 and I needed to add a timer.
 I don't know what should be the minimum time between two requests and I also decided to go with something random for possible bot detection from Linkedin.
 After some testing, I decided to just print out http 429 errors and not try again on these get requests.
-Lastly, I'm also using job_info_str variable to store some added content that I ended-up not using but could be usefull to extract job titles, employers, type of contract etc. For all these reasons, I end up with a code snipet that isn't ideal but it does the job for now.
+Lastly, I'm also using job_info_str variable to store some added content that I ended-up not using but could be usefull to extract job titles, employers, type of contract etc. For all these reasons, this code snipet isn't ideal but it does the job for now.

-And much more...

 ## Licence